PHANTOM-Platform/Monitoring/Monitoring_server/README.md

 bash setup-server-armv7-64.sh
 ```

+The default port is 3033.

 This setup provides the configuration to the elastic-search by placing in the appropiate folder the file elasticsearch.yml (from this repository).
 That configuration file makes that `Elasticsearch` uses the port 9400 instead of the default port 9200.

+#### 2.- The PHANTOM Repository relies on the Elasticsearch running on the SAME server, which should be installed by the previous scripts.

+Please take a look on the next suggested reference books, if you face difficulties on the setup of ElasticSearch-Database server:

+* [Elasticsearch in Action][Elasticsearch in Action]
+* [Elasticsearch Essentials][Elasticsearch Essentials]
+* [Elasticsearch Server][Elasticsearch Server]
+* [Elasticsearch: The Definitive Guide][Elasticsearch: The Definitive Guide]
+* [Elasticsearch Cookbook][Elasticsearch Cookbook]

 ## Start/Stop the server
 Start a Elasticsearch database and then the monitoring web server by executing, it is important to not do as root: